diveshuttam/termicoder_beta/README.md

 This is a complete redesign and rewrite of _termicoder_ to support judges as plugins, As well as to support the new codechef API.

+This distribution currently includes judge plugin `codechef` implemented using [codechef api](http://developers.codechef.com/) for [codechef api hackathon powered by Alibaba](https://www.codechef.com/CAH1801).
+We are working on support for other judges.
+The API authentication backend for authenticating with CodeChef is hosted at https://termicoder.diveshuttam.me whose source code can be found in [codechef-oauth](https://github.com/termicoder/codechef-oauth).

 Unlike [previous implementation](https://github.com/termicoder/termicoder/tree/previous_alpha) this completely does away with `exec` and `eval` calls.
 And implements `Judges`, `Problems` and `Contests` as classes instead of modules.